rickellis/AURIC/README.md

 AURIC started life as my desire to write a shell script that automates the above process.
 When I stumbled onto vam I realized that someone else had a similar idea and had written the core functionality.
 I took that script an built it into AURIC.

 The one major downside to using a `git pull` to determine if a package is out of date is this: You can only do a git pull once to determine if a package is out of date.
-Since the pull updates your local repo, subsequent calls to `git pull` will show the package as being current--even if you didn't actually run `makepkg` to update the package.
+Since the pull updates your local repo, subsequent calls to `git pull` will show the package as being current--even if you didn't actually run `makepkg`.
 In other words, you might have applications that are out of date even though git thinks you are current.

 So better version comparison was one thing I wanted to solve in AURIC.
 I also wanted it to handle the package installation.
 Along the way I added much more thorough error handling and a few other things, like automated migration of currently installed packages to AURIC management.